 Hawkeye is given even less to work with as he is a theoretical physicist that barely shows his worth.
 There is a love story angle between the two characters but it was given zero time to develop outside of one scene where they admit they are single, so that means that they are going to have a baby soon I guess.
 The conflict is very tame because there really isn’t one here.
-We discover the alien just want to teach earth their language and bring us together by giving it to us.
 The only sense of tension is them trying to stop China from blowing up the ships which is solved in the most plot convenient way ever.
-Louise who is bouncing between the present and the future is trying to stop China from attacking so suddenly she has a vision of the future where she talks to General Shang and tells him something his dead wife said and then he immediately calls off his attack…and the movie ends.
-No Seriously, it ends.
-General Shang is literally given no screen time prior to this outside of showing that he is evil, so the fact they went this route to end the film was really confusing.
 Confused was exactly how I felt watching this film.
 Visually you can only do so much when your story is just hard to follow and I felt like I spent too much time questioning what the film was trying to say and what message they were trying to get across.

-Arrival is muddy narrative mixed with a confusion plot dipped in some nice visuals.
+Arrival is muddy narrative mixed with a confusing plot dipped in some nice visuals.
 A film that tries to be too smart for its own good while making political undertones but can’t even cover its own plot holes to come to a satisfying conclusion.
-Amy Adams give a good emotional performance but honestly she can only do so much with what she is given.
-Director Denis Villeneuve does the best with what he haves and almost is able to salvage a passable movie but I put the blame on the screenwriter for coming up with a poor adaption to a short story.
+Amy Adams give a good emotional performance but honestly, she can only do so much with what she is given.
+I put the blame on the screenwriter for coming up with a poor adaption to a short story.